jakobzhao/geog328/README.md

 -   **Readings:**
     - [Web Map Service from GeoServer](https://docs.geoserver.org/latest/en/user/services/wms/index.html)
     - [Publish a shapefile](https://docs.geoserver.org/latest/en/user/gettingstarted/shapefile-quickstart/index.html)
+    - starting from this week, we will have active learnings in class.
+So please make sure read the reading materials before class.
+Here in a list of [active learning activities](modules/module05/readme.md) that will be demonstrated in the lecture session.

 ### Week 6 : Thematic Map Design on the web